mikhi-mh/stream-lambda/README.md

 # stream-lambda
-Basic java programs for stream-api and lmbda expressions
+Basic java programs for stream-api and lambda expressions